mde/timezone-js/README.md

 The `src` directory has a sample Ruby script that you can use to strip comments from Olson data files.

 ## Development
+This project use [Jake](https://github.com/mde/jake) to build.
+In order to see available tasks, do `jake -T`.
+The build sequence is:

+- `jake test:init`: Download and extract tz files to `lib/tz`.
+- `jake test`: Run `jasmine-node`.

 Feel free to fork and modify at your own will.
-The source code is annotated and doc can be generated with `docco`
+The source code is annotated and doc can be generated with `jake doc`.

-### Testing

-This library requires timezone info from [IANA database](http://www.iana.org/time-zones).
-Download the data and put timezone files into lib/tz

-It also uses jasmine-node as the testing framework.
-In order to run the tests, do `npm test`

-Feel free to add more tests.